telerik/document-processing-docs/knowledge-base/comments-vs-notes-in-radspreadprocessing.md

 > For more information about the changes in Excel's functionality, you can refer to the following link: [Comments and Notes Updates in Excel](https://insider.microsoft365.com/en-us/blog/comments-and-notes-updates-in-excel-for-the-web)

-Telerik Document Processing Libraries do not have effect over this changed behavior of the mechanism in MS Excel and how the documents are generated or displayed.
-We just provide both functionalities, Comments and Notes.
+Telerik Document Processing Libraries do not have an effect on this changed behavior of the mechanism in MS Excel and how the documents are generated or displayed.
+We just provide functionalities, Comments, and Notes.
 No matter what document is imported in the SpreadProcessing library, you can iterate both collections and extract whatever data is stored.

 ## See Also